sharadahiremath31/opennms-tutorials-1/session5/README.md

 .1.3.6.1.4.1.2021.10.1.5.2 = INTEGER: 335
 .1.3.6.1.4.1.2021.10.1.5.3 = INTEGER: 344
 ```
+These values are taken from the NetSNMP maintained [UCD-SNMP-MIB.txt](https://www.net-snmp.org/docs/mibs/UCD-SNMP-MIB.txt)

 The vendor gives us a MIB description for these metrics as the following: